Pylons/pyramid/docs/designdefense.rst

 "Stacked Object Proxies" Are Too Clever / Thread Locals Are A Nuisance
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In another manifestation of "import fascination", some microframeworks use the ``import`` statement to get a handle to an object which *is not logically global*:
+Some microframeworks use the ``import`` statement to get a handle to an object which *is not logically global*:

 .. code-block:: python
     :linenos: